Acharya Bhikshu: Contribution

 In the middle of the 18th century, Acharya Bhikshu led a reformist movement.
 A philosopher, writer, poet and social reformer, he wrote 38,000 "shlokas", now compiled in two volumes as "Bhikshu Granth Ratnakar".
 His "Nav Padarth Sadbhav", which advocated a society free from exploitation, and is regarded as a significant philosophical composition that deals exhaustively with the nine gems of Jain philosophy.

 Postage stamp

-On 30 June 2004, the vice-president, Bhairon Singh Shekhawat had released a special commemorative postage stamp in memory of Jain saint Acharya Shri Bhikshu on the occasion of the "nirvana" bicentenary.
-The stamp issued by the Department of Posts is in Rs.
-5 denomination.
-Two special functions were organised to release this Rs.
-5/- stamp.
-The first function was organised at the residence of Vice-President of India, Shri Bhairo Singh Shekhavat at New Delhi.
-Second release function was organised at Siriyari (District.
-Pali, Rajasthan) where Acharya Bhikshu had attained Nirvana.